madams2419/vooga/PNOTES.md

 * The collisions package is purely for behavioral collisions
 	> all behavioral collisions must still be defined
-* A single call to PhysicsEngine.update() will check and resolve all collisions
+* A single call to PhysicsEngine.update() will check and resolve all physical collisions
-* Not sure how to deal with paths yet
-	> maybe pass a path supplier function into physics object
-	> have path-constrained physics object
-* For now, just using animation height and width to build RigidBodies
-	> if time, extend to take extra parameters from hitbox definition

-DONE
-* make it so all physics object construction must go through physics engine
-* make physics engine update function that checks all collisions and then updates shit
-* change update sequence
-* make animation update physics state
+* Observer/Observable removed from Sprite and Animation b/c it was causing some sychronization problems

 TODO
-* remove observers from sprites/animation
+* add support for non-collidable sprites (transparent material)
+* polish up control parameters (sprite is very hard to control now)
 * Add interfaces for physics engine and physics object
 * Add ComplexResolver which takes in collision normal and does direction based resolution
-* Change velocity and force handling to reset every timestep
+* (maybe) Change velocity and force handling to reset every timestep